DC Business License: Everything You Need to Know

 Do You Need to List a DC Registered Agent on the DCRA Basic Business License Application?

 Businesses getting their Washington, DC business license are required to list a registered agent residing in the District of Columbia who may receive documents, such as service or process of official notices.

 Pre-signed and populated business license application form with the DC registered agent information is available in your online account.

 It is necessary to list your DC agent registered with the Department of Consumer and Regulatory Affairs (DCRA) Corporate Division for you to register a corporation, LLC, partnership, sole proprietorship, or DBA.

-Sole proprietors not residing in DC must list DC registered agent on the Basic Business License application.
+Sole proprietors not residing in DC must list a DC registered agent on the Basic Business License application.

 Corporations and business license forms have information on the DC registered agents.
 Agencies that are also listed as DC agents are not charged twice.

-What Should I Gather to Apply for my Washington DC Business License Application?
+What Should I Gather to Apply for My Washington, DC Business License Application?

 For your application, collect information on the following:

 - Business type: sole proprietor, partnership, limited liability corporation, for-profit corporation, or a nonprofit corporation